 A high ratio mortgage applies when a buyer – the “borrower” places a down payment of less than 20% of the purchase price on their home.
 A mortgage with more than a 20% down payment is called a conventional mortgage.
-If you don’t have 20% of the lesser of the purchase price or appraised value of the property, your mortgage must be insured against payment default by a Mortgage Insurer, such as CMHC.
+If you don’t have 20% of the lesser of the purchase price or appraised value of the property, then your mortgage must be insured against payment default by a Mortgage Insurer, such as CMHC.
 And the availability of government-backed mortgage insurance is restricted to homes with a value of $1 million or less.

 Buyer has a choice of two relationships with a Realtor.
 As a Client, a real estate company acting as a Buyers Agent must do what is best for the buyer.
 A written contract, called a Buyer Agency Agreement, establishes buyer agency.
 It also explains services the company will provide, establishes a fee arrangement for the Realtor’s services and specifies what obligations a buyer may have.
 Under such agency, a buyer will be obliged to work with that company for a period of time.
 In return, confidence a buyer shares with that company will be kept confidential.
 As your Realtor we are also required to offer professional advice, negotiate the best price for the buyer and provide the buyer with as much information required to make the right decision.

 As a Customer the buyer can expect to be treated fairly and honestly.
 It is important for the buyer to realize that under such a relationship the Realtor is technically a sub-agent of the seller so that duties are owed to that seller.
 However, the buyer can expect the Realtor to disclose all pertinent information about a property, not to misrepresent any facts, and to honestly answer all questions about the property.
-Under such relationship with the buyer, the Realtor must not imply that they shall negotiate a price for the buyer as that would be a direct conflict with the Realtor sub-agency relationship with the seller and a violation of our rules and regulations.
+Under such relationship with the buyer, the Realtor must not imply that they shall negotiate a price for the buyer.
+Doing that would be a direct conflict with the Realtor sub-agency relationship with the seller and a violation of our rules and regulations.

 A real estate company must do what is best for the seller of a property.
 A written contract, called a Listing Agreement, establishes sellers agency.
 It also explains services the company will provide, establishes a fee arrangement for the REALTORs® services and specifies what obligations a seller must have.